 Barbra Silver is a licensed Marriage and Family Therapist and a proud Oakland resident.
 She has been with the agency since 1998 when she began as a clinician with the Families in Transition program and helped to develop the early documentation training for our then new EPSDT funded services.
 Barbra was then a Program Manager for the Oakland FIT team between 2000-2007.
 In 2008, Barbra was promoted to become Family Paths’ Clinical Director, during which time she grew the clinical training program to have a strong focus on the Strengthening Families Framework™ and Diversity-Informed and Trauma-Informed best practices.
 She has co-lead the organization’s Multicultural Organizational Development committee since 2013.
-In October 2015, Barbra became Family Paths’ interim Executive Director and then was hired by the Board in February 2016 to lead the organization into its next stage of growth.
+In October 2015, Barbra became Family Paths’ interim Executive Director and then was hired by the Board in February 2016 to lead the organization.
+Barbra is also Vice President of the Alameda Council of Community Mental Health Agencies.

 Christopher Palmer has worked in technology services for more than 20 years.
 Formerly he was the Director of Technology for the Global Business Network, The Idea Factory, and the East Bay Conservation Corps.
 He is also a practicing artist and arts educator in the San Francisco Bay Area, runs a consultancy for tech arts, and is a member of the faculty at San Francisco Art Institute, where he teaches students how to combine technology with their art.